 The amount of money that players earn from the gems serves as a sort of leveling system.
 When they first start, only some basic items are available, but as they make more money, players start to unlock more abilities, including upgrading the previous paragraph's inventory space and the lamp.
 This is also where players power up Rusty's axe.
 The map is divided to show players when the rocks require a stronger type of axe via a dotted line with a small pickaxe and a number next to it lets them know at a glance when they're hitting somewhere with a new strength requirement.
 Rusty finds a second type of currency as he digs, small blue orbs that can also be spent in town on upgrades.

-The way Rusty dig down into the earth is persistent - he'll be going deeper and deeper, digging a labyrinth of tunnels to get himself further down and find new treasures.
+The way Rusty digs down into the earth is persistent - he'll be going deeper and deeper, creating a labyrinth of tunnels in an effort to find new treasures.
 Rusty can't use his tools when he's in the air, so in order to dig something up, players have to make sure that they can hit it while their feet are touching the floor.
 Players will also want to make it possible to get back up, or else they will get stuck and have to self-destruct and find a new way to approach the level.

-In the main cavern, players will find small side caverns that are set up more as puzzle-platform rooms, where they wind up finding some sort of upgrade.
+In the main cavern, players will find small side caverns that are set up more as puzzle-platform rooms, where they will often find some sort of upgrade.
 This is where the Metroid elements come in - players find the generator to receive an upgrade, such as boots that eliminate fall damage, the drill that lets them get through rocks, or dynamite.
 These areas also have secrets hidden in them with even more goods to sell back in town.